 Benefits for Real Estate Investors: Indiana offers affordable homes that allow landlords to charge cost-effective rents, creating a stable market for those seeking to invest in a rental property.

-According to a report on Indiana real estate conducted by Kiavi.com, Indiana is a renter’s market, constructing a compelling case for real estate investors to bring their money to the state.
+According to a report on Indiana real estate market value conducted by Kiavi.com, Indiana is a renter’s market, constructing a compelling case for real estate investors to bring their money to the state.

 Indiana overall also has high occupancy rates.
 In Q4 of 2021 and Q1 of 2022, Indiana had a vacancy rate of 9.7%.
 Today, the vacancy rate in the state is approximately 8.7% which is about 50% higher than the US average of 5.87%.
 However, the vacancy rate has declined by approximately 10%.

 As mentioned earlier, the average Hoosier household income is $66,360, with year-on-year job growth steadily increasing at 1.8%.
 On the other hand, the average cost of rent is $1,395 per month.
 A person renting in Indiana would spend one-fifth of their paycheck on rent on average.